moorepants/dissertation/extensions.rst

    </center>

-Using the Whipple model presented in Chapter :ref:`eom` as a base model, the GyroBike can be modeled by adding an additional symmetric rigid body, :math:`G` with mass :math:`m_g` to the system which rotates about the front wheel axis though a new generalized coordinate, :math:`q_9`.
-The angular velocity and acceleration of the new body are defined with respect to the simple kinematical differential equation
+Using the Whipple model presented in Chapter :ref:`eom` as a base model, the flywheel's effect can be modeled by adding an additional symmetric rigid body, :math:`G` with mass :math:`m_g` to the system which rotates about the front wheel axis though a new generalized coordinate, :math:`q_9`.
+The angular velocity and acceleration of the new body are defined with the simple kinematical differential equation

 .. math::
    :label: eqQ9